Aha43/Hit/README.md

 * Tests communicate state through a *world* object.
 In this example tests read from the *world* what is to be expected before the test and write what to be expected after the test to the *world* object.
     * This example uses [ItemCrudWorld](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorld.cs) as the *world* type.
     * Test implementers must implement an `IWorldProvider` to provide *world* instances to the test framework, the sample system's integration test uses [ItemCrudWorldProvider](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorldProvider.cs)
-* HIT does not provide a genaerally assert API, that's been done, I like [Shouldly](https://github.com/shouldly/shouldly).
+* HIT does not provide a generally assert API, that's been done, I like [Shouldly](https://github.com/shouldly/shouldly).

 The next code snippet shows implementation of tests that test reading of items from repositories:
 ```csharp